I'm a first-year Computer Science Master's student at Stanford University,

-working at the intersection of robotic perception and manipulation.
-My research centers around Deep
+specializing at the intersection of machine learning and robotics.
+My research centers around

 where I built the infrastructure for training

 and deploying various real-time grasping algorithms for suction and parallel-jaw grasping.
 Before that, I was a visiting

 applying machine learning to enhance ultrasonic transducers like a chemical nose and a touch screen.

 Outside of work I enjoy contributing to open source and blogging

 Proud to finally share what I've been up to this summer!
 Read about Form2Fit